 This choir is open to young adults between 18 and 25 years of age.
 They will prepare music for the Thursday evening concert.
 Singers should participate in other choirs during morning rehearsals in addition to this group.

-The art of ringing handbells evolved from being a practice instrument for change ringing on tower bells, so change ringing is part of our heritage.
-Come participate or observe a lively, entertaining class that uses numerical patterns (changes) rather than music notation.
+Change ringing is part of our heritage as handbell ringers.
+Learn and participate in the oldest form of handbell ringing using numerical patterns (changes) rather than music notation.
 Open to ringers and non-ringers.
-No ringing or music skills required.
-Everything you need to know will be taught in the class.
+Everything you need to know will be taught in session.

 Drills for Quick Bell Changes – Carol Lynn Mizell

 Come join the drill to become a “quick change artist” from slow motion to warp speed!
 Our goal is both speed and musicality.

 Solving Challenging Ringing Passages – Carol Lynn Mizell